After purchasing her own RV, Suzann realized there was a need for a shared parking community

 45 miles later, as I slowly drove around the campground loop, looking site to site, searching for an open spot, defeat set in….
 These campgrounds were also completely filled, and now it was apparent that I had absolutely nowhere to go….
 Tears started rushing down my face.
 Feeling lost and lonely, now with my father worrying about me, I had to get back on the road.

-Having done a little research about the RV lifestyle before I left Montana, I knew a well-lit Walmart parking lot or other box stores was a common last-minute option known to RVers so I headed back to town.
-My RVing dream was soon turning in to my nightmare.
+Having done a little research about the RV lifestyle before I left Montana, I knew a well-lit Walmart parking lot was a common last-minute option known to RVers so I headed back to town.
+My RVing dream was soon turning into a nightmare.
 The road that I thought was going to bring me adventure and freedom was making me feel helpless and anxious.

 Out of this frustration, fear, and heartbreak, Moochdocker was born.